 Bill Would Clarify Fishing Regulations to Avoid Confusion

-TRENTON – A bill sponsored by Senator Ellen Karcher which would simplify the State’s rules regarding striped bass fishing was approved today by the Senate by a vote of 38-0.
+TRENTON – A bill sponsored by Senator Ellen Karcher which would simplify the State’s rules regarding striped bass fishing was approved today by the Assembly, by a vote of 76-2, receiving final legislative approval.

 The bill, S-2450, would amend the State’s current daily catch and possession limits for striped bass fishing.
 Under current law, the limit is two fish, one between 24 and 28 inches and the other at least 34 inches in length.
 The amended regulations would change the limit to provide instead that both fish must be at least 28 inches.
 The bill would also allow for the taking of an additional striped bass under the State Department of Environmental Protection (DEP)’s “bonus fish” program, and would clarify that filleting a fish, or removing the head and tail, would require a special permit to be done at sea.